ultrabytecoder/easywallet/README.md

-## Multi-currency command-line cryptocurrency wallet
+## Multi-Currency Command-Line Cryptocurrency Wallet

-A non-custodial CLI wallet for developers and power users.
-Securely manage a portfolio of cryptocurrencies (BTC, ETH, and major ERC-20 tokens) from the safety and scriptability of your terminal.
+A powerful, non-custodial CLI wallet built for developers and advanced users.
+Securely manage your cryptocurrency portfolio — including BTC, ETH, and major ERC-20 tokens — directly from your terminal with full control, security, and scriptability.

-Key Features:
+Key Features
+🚀 Multi-Currency Support

-- Multi-Currency Support: A single wallet for Bitcoin, Ethereum, and other major chains.
+One unified wallet for Bitcoin, Ethereum, and major token standards — manage multiple chains seamlessly from a single interface.

+⚡ Lightweight & Private

-- Lightweight & Private: No bloated GUI.
-Runs on minimal resources and doesn't rely on centralized servers.
+No bloated GUI.
+No unnecessary background services.
+Runs efficiently on minimal resources and avoids reliance on centralized infrastructure.

-- Transparent & Auditable: Open-source codebase.
-Verify every operation and be in full control of your funds.
+🔎 Transparent & Auditable

+Fully open-source.
+Inspect the code, verify every operation, and maintain complete control over your funds at all times.